Best Chrome OS games: Cyberpunk 2077, Destiny 2, Fortnite and more

 One of the advantages to playing Android games on Chrome OS is familiarity.
 You already play games on your phone, so why not bring those over to your laptop?
 It’s important to remember some Android games are specifically optimized to run on the larger screen of your Chromebook.
 These games typically make for the best experience on Chrome OS.
 In addition, some games require a touchscreen for the full experience while others may have keyboard support.
 The Play Store has something for everyone, with millions of options to choose from.

-Here are our 5 favorite Android games for your Chromebook.
+Here are our favorite Android games to play on Chrome OS.

 Alto’s Odyssey is a serene action game that’s perfect for a Chromebook.
 This game is optimized for Chromebooks, so you get to enjoy the beautiful scenery with gorgeous full-screen visuals.
 The simplicity of the tap-to-play interface makes this the perfect game to play for a few minutes or a few hours.
 Easy to learn, difficult to master.